jasesmith/feckless-spork/README.md

 # feckless-spork
-Another experiment with CSS and Angular, sponsored by work (kind of)
+Another experiment with CSS and Angular, sponsored by work (kind of).